FoxDotBuild/Cya/MicroPython/README.md

 - pca9685.py library for the pca9685 PWM board: https://github.com/adafruit/micropython-adafruit-pca9685
 - joints.py - maps pca9685 pins to joints for controlling the motors and reading the sensors.

+## Getting Started

+Once you have installed MicroPython and the necessary libraries you are ready to start using Cya's peripherals.
+The GettingStarted.md file provides details on testing each of the different peripherals using MicroPython.